oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 DNA controls all of the cellular activities by turning the genes "on" or "off."

 The other type of nucleic acid, RNA, is mostly involved in protein synthesis.
-DNA molecules never leave the nucleus but instead use an intermediary to communicate with the rest of the cell.
+DNA molecules never leave the nucleus but instead, use an intermediary to communicate with the rest of the cell.
 This intermediary is the messenger RNA (mRNA).
-Other types of RNA---like rRNA, tRNA, and microRNA---are involved in protein synthesis and its regulation.
+Other types of RNA&mdash;like rRNA, tRNA, and microRNA&mdash;are involved in protein synthesis and its regulation.

-DNA and RNA are made up of **monomers** known as nucleotides.
+DNA and RNA are made up of monomers known as nucleotides.
-The nucleotides combine with each other to form a **polymer** known as polynucleotide, DNA or RNA.
+The nucleotides combine to form a polymer known as polynucleotide, DNA, or RNA.
 Each nucleotide is made up of three components: a nitrogenous base, a pentose (five-carbon) sugar, and a phosphate group (Figure 1).
 Each nitrogenous base in a nucleotide is attached to a sugar molecule, which is attached to one or more phosphate groups.